s-batish/hidden-gems/TESTING.md

 - As a shopper, I want to be greeted with a clearly structured interface, so that I can navigate through the website with ease
     - Result: Shoppers can navigate easily through all of the navbar links to find what they are looking for
 - As a shopper, I want the website to be responsive, so that I can access it on a range of devices
-    - Result: The website is responsive and so can be accessed on mobile devices, tablets, laptops and desktops
+    - Result: The website is responsive from 320px upwards and so can be accessed on mobile devices, tablets, laptops and desktops
 - As a shopper, I want to view a list of products, so that I can browse the store to know what to buy
     - Result: The Products page displays all of the products that can be purchased on the site
 - As a shopper, I want to view details about an individual product, so that I can see the product description, price, image, reviews, and be able to purchase the item